Babilinx/zoc/README.md

 ### Naming specifications
 A name should always start by a letter (lower or upper case).

-If a name starts by `>`, it will only be acessible by point syntax.
+If a name starts by `>`, it will only be accessible by point syntax.

 ### Calling specifications
 Calling a definition by its name will do what the block linked to it does.